isb-cgc/readthedocs/docs/source/sections/BigQueryTableSearchUI.rst

 Table Access in Google BigQuery
 -------------
 Quickly access a BigQuery table by clicking the **Open** button on the right-hand side.
 This button opens the table in the BigQuery Google Cloud Platform Console.
-If not logged in, a prompt will appear to log in with your Google ID and to select a project.
+If not logged in, a prompt will appear which allows you to log in with your Google ID and to select a project.

 .. image:: BigQuery/BigQueryOpenButton.gif
    :align: center